 I would like some competitive butterfly stroke swimming tips.
-I am thirteen years old, and I have been swimming since I was five.
-I have been to nationals for the 400 Individual medley, and the 1650, and I have even placed at state.
-But with these great achievements I wish I could improve on my butterfly.
-It has always been my absolute worst stroke, it really slows down my races sometimes.
-I am doing an English report called an " I-search ", and my topic is the butterfly.
+I am thirteen years old and have been swimming since I was five.
+I have been to nationals for the 400 Individual medley, and 1650, and I have even placed at state.
+But with these great achievements, I wish to improve my butterfly.
+It has always been my absolute worst stroke; it slows down my races sometimes.
+I am doing an " I-search " English report, and my topic is the butterfly.
 This website has been helping me out so far, but do you think you have any more exciting extra butterfly tips for my report?
 Do you have any helpful websites?
 And how do I not get tired after the first lap?

 It is always nice to hear from a competitive swimmer, especially one that competes in Individual Medley.
 You are to be commended on your achievements in such a demanding event.

-contains 16 separate exercises that all contain diagrams, technique tips and focus points, all of which are not available to read on our website without downloading.
-For more information click the link below.
+About your I-search report, my eBook How To Swim Butterfly contains 16 separate exercises that all contain diagrams, technique tips and focus points, all of which are not available to read on our website without downloading.
+For more information, click the link below.